 I am married to the abusive person and the car is in my spouse's name.
 Can I take it?

 Married people can own separate property.
 Your can own a car in your own name.
 Your spouse can own a car too.

 If you get divorced, the court divides the couple’s property.
 Cars are included.
 A car or its monetary value and is included in the total amount to be divided.

 If the car is in your spouse’s name, just taking it can have serious legal consequences.

 If you get a 209A order and it does not say that you can use the car, you may be able to get the car if you go to court for divorce.
 In your divorce case, you can ask the judge to order that you can use the car until the case is finally decided.

 If you want to own the car permanently, you need to ask for this as part of a divorce or separate support case.
-At the end of the case, the judge will decide who gets the car, or its value, when she divides your property.
+At the end of the case, the judge will decide who gets the car, or its value, when your property is divided.